echoesactiii/mycroft-webhook-inbound/README.md

 }
 ```

 It will verbally announce whatever the `announcement` text in the payload is.
+Honestly, though, I recommend installing https://github.com/ketudb/mycroft-announce and using the `say-to` endpoint to call that.
+It's a much nicer experience.

 ### say-to